gsoh/gsoh.github.io/index.markdown

 ![GS Oh](assets/img/GS_profile.JPG){:style="width: 150px; overflow: hidden; float: right; padding-left: 15px"}

 I am a final year PhD candidate at the University of Michigan.
-I work on probabilistic ML models for autonomous driving and AI applications.
-My recent works include generative models (e.g., Normalizing flow, VAE, Transformers) and applications of them for sequence predictions & generations for AI applications.
+I work on probabilistic ML models (generative models & sequence models) for AI applications.
+My recent works include Normalizing flow, Variational autoencoders, Transformers and applications of them for sequence predictions & generations for AI applications.

-I'll be spending this summer interning at Google and working on neural sequence models for NLU.
+I spent this summer interning at Google and worked on neural sequence models for NLU.
 I spent my last summer interning at Amazon AI where I researched deep generative models for music generation using Transformer and variational inference.
 In early 2020, I was a teaching assistant for the Machine Learning course (EECS545) at the University of Michigan.
 In 2019, I interned at Uber ATG where I worked on autoregressive flow and prediction models for autonomous driving.

 <br />
 Contact: gsoh@umich.edu